catalyst/moodle-tool_dataflows/README.md

 ### tool_trigger

 Trigger is focused on a very narrow use case of handling a workflow which starts with a Moodle event and has it's own workflow engine conceptually similar to dataflow.
-Dataflows will eventually have an 'event trigger' step and so should be a complete super set of the tool_trigger functionality.
+Dataflows has an 'event trigger' step and is super set of the tool_trigger functionality.

 https://github.com/catalyst/moodle-tool_trigger/